michalistzio/Scanning-warehouse/README.md

 });

 module.exports = sequelize;

 ```

 ## Testing
+To test the application, follow these steps:

-For testing first of all you must press reset button to fill the database with data.
+1. Start by pressing the reset button to fill the database with data.
-We can scan packages with the voucher code in the scan field.
+2. Scan packages using the voucher code in the scan field.
+3. Every time you press the 'Pending or All' button, the array will change, displaying either all packages or only the pending items.
+4. You can check the scanned packages at any time.
-Every time we press the 'Pending or All' button we change the Array and we have all the packages or only the pending itmes.
-Any time we have the ability to checked the scanned packages.
-When we have scanned all the pending packages for a driver, the driver immediately is appear in ready drivers Array.
-In the end any time we can reset all the data with reset button.
+5. Once you have scanned all the pending packages for a driver, the driver will immediately appear in the ready drivers array.
+6. To reset all the data, use the reset button.